hasangzc/ComputerVisionTutorials/README.md

 MediaPipe is a graph-based framework for building multimodal (video, audio, and sensor) applied machine learning pipelines.

 OpenCV stands for Open Source Computer Vision.
 To put it simply, it is a library used for image processing.
 In fact, it is a huge open-source library used for computer vision applications, in areas powered by Artificial Intelligence or Machine Learning algorithms, and for completing tasks that need image processing.
 As a result, it assumes significance today in real-time operations in today’s systems.

+Using this repository mediapipe and opencv, solutions such as Hand Tracking, Face Detection, FaceMesh, Pose Estimation were examined.